rubhanraj/movwise-new/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# Note: For full functionality (including database), use Docker Compose instead
 ```

 **Edit a file directly in GitHub**